-Rabbi Michal Woll is a third career rabbi and a graduate of the Reconstructionist Rabbinical College.
+Rabbi Michal Woll is a 2007 graduate of the Reconstructionist Rabbinical College.
 Raised in a reform synagogue in Chicago with a dynamic music program, she has been singing in shul since she was eight years old.
 Prior to joining Shir Hadash in 2017, she served congregations in Vermont and Michigan.

-Rabbi Michal lives in Shorewood with her husband, writer and publisher Jon M. Sweeney, her daughters Ana and Sima, and their mutt Max.
+Rabbi Michal lives in the Riverwest neighborhood with her husband, writer and publisher Jon M. Sweeney, their daughter Sima, and their cats, Rosa and Martin.